The Arizona Humane Society’s executive team consists of some of the most dedicated and talented individuals in the animal welfare community.

 Kathleen Croteau, DVM

 Dr. Kathleen Croteau has been with the Arizona Humane Society since 1995 and serves as the lead veterinarian for our Second Chance Animal Hospital™.
 She has worked on a diverse caseload during her career, ranging from kennel cough to skin disease to more severe injuries stemming from animal cruelty.
 Having earned her veterinary degree from Colorado State University in 1995, Dr. Croteau has worked primarily in shelter medicine with a few short periods in private practice.
-In addition to veterinary medicine, she has an interest in cosmetic and reconstructive surgery.
-An avid animal lover, Dr. Croteau has a dog, Sassi, a Maltese mix that she got from AHS.
-She also has three desert tortoises – Crush, Danika and Drette.
+An avid animal lover, Dr. Croteau has 2 dogs, Tennessee – a Chihuahua mix from AHS, and Georgia – an English Bulldog.
+She also has one desert tortoise named Crush.

 Katherine Daigle, DVM